carnivuth/2nd_brain/pages/datamining/QUESTIONS_MACHINE_LEARNING.md

 - 0.5
 - **0.375**

-## Consider the transactional dataset below: Which is the support of the rule A,C->B
+## Consider the transactional dataset below: which is the support of the rule a,c->b

 | ID Items |
 | ---- |